 FAQ

-Which country is cheapest?
+Which country is cheapest for freelancers?

-How do I compare two countries fairly?
+How do I compare two countries fairly without fooling myself?